yeyushengfan258/Cleaia-kde/README.md

-## Tensent KDE Theme
+## Cleaia KDE Theme

-Tensent kde is a light clean theme for KDE Plasma desktop.
+Cleaia kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: